Sbcoit/forked-ai-agent-education-platform/docs/architecture/system-overview.md

 - **Vector Database** - Embedding storage for content similarity and intelligent search

 ### DevOps & Infrastructure
-- **Docker** - Containerization for consistent development and deployment
 - **GitHub Actions** - CI/CD pipeline with automated testing and deployment
 - **Pytest** - Comprehensive testing framework with fixtures and mocking
 - **Black & Flake8** - Code formatting and linting for maintainable Python code